 - Peel the ginger, lemon, and pineapple

-- Add all ingredients through juicer and enjoy (I recommend Breville)
+- Add all ingredients through juicer and enjoy (I use and recommend Breville)

 Yield: 16 oz